SmarterApp/TDS_Student/README.md

 * `student.Debug.AllowFTP=true`
 * `student.TDSReportsRootDirectory=/usr/local/tomcat/resources/tds/tdsreports/`  - Directory on Student server box where TDS reports generated  after student finished the test are located.
 * `student.StudentMaxOpps=2`
+* `EncryptionKey=testKey123456789123456789`  - Encryption key is used for encrypting the cookies and item file path.
+There is no default value set for this property.
+It must be set in program management.
+Minimum length of this key is 24 characters.

 ## Build Order
 These are the steps that should be taken in order to build all of the Student-related artifacts: